How Much Can I Sell My Gold Wedding Band For?

 Pawn shops

 Transparency and safety depend on the specific shop.
-Some pawn shops are clear about how they price your ring and walk you through the process step by step.
+Some pawn shops are clear about how they price a ring and walk sellers through the process step by step.
 Others may not say much at all.

 That’s why it’s worth doing a quick background check.
 Look up reviews, ask around, and don’t hesitate to ask how they determine their offer.
 Do this all before you hand over your gold.